Dry Zone (Myanmar): Since 2021

-With the beginning of the Myanmar civil war in 2021, residents of the Dry Zone have increasingly been drawn into the internal conflict in Myanmar.
+The Dry Zone has been traditionally unaffected by the internal conflict in Myanmar due to the region's ethnic homogeneity and the Tatmadaw's lack of interest in the region.
+Typically, most conflicts have been focused around land disputes, agriculture, and, in more modern times, resource extraction by Chinese firms.
+However, with the beginning of the Myanmar civil war in 2021, residents of the Dry Zone have increasingly been drawn into the internal conflict in Myanmar.
 On one hand is the pro-junta Pyusawhti militias and members of pro-Tatmadaw groups, while on the other hand is the People's Defence Force, a loosely-connected group of guerrilla forces opposed to the junta.
-The region has become a key area of resistance to the military junta, with local defense forces emerging to challenge the regime's authority.
-The deep-seated grievances stemming from decades of economic hardship and political marginalization have fueled this resistance.
-The resistance in the Dry Zone is characterized by a decentralised structure, with various local groups operating independently.
-This fragmentation allows for flexibility but also complicates coordination.